SanderBorra/coding-dojo-spring-boot-sander-borra/README.md

 Configuration can be found in application.yaml and can be overriden by a platform specfic configuration I.e. for production create a application.prod.yaml and specify an environment variable 'Env=prod' for startup

+Use Maven to start the application: mvn spring-boot:run or without Maven: java -jar target/coding-dojo-spring-boot-0.0.1-SNAPSHOT.jar

 ### Code on GitHub

 See: https://github.com/SanderBorra/coding-dojo-spring-boot-sander-borra